Ensupang/Traffic-lights-management-system/a1/README.md

 Errors

-The above example is that of a \perfect" user -- someone that did not make any mistakes with specifying the input.
+The above example is that of a "perfect" user -- someone that did not make any mistakes with specifying the input.
 If a line in the input is erroneous, the code would immediately output an error message.
-The format of the message is to be the string

-\Error:" followed by a brief descriptive message about the error.
+The format of the message is to be the string "Error:" followed by a brief descriptive message about the error.

 For example:

-Error: ’c’ or ’r’ specified for a street that does not exist.
+Error: 'c' or 'r' specified for a street that does not exist.

 The program would recover from the error as well.
 That is, the program should reject the errorneous line, but continue to accept input.
 The program would not crash because of an error.